Floyd Turner

-Floyd Turner, Jr. (born May 29, 1966) is a former professional American football wide receiver in the National Football League.
+Floyd Turner Jr. (born May 29, 1966) is an American former professional football wide receiver in the National Football League (NFL).
 He played nine seasons for New Orleans Saints (1989–1993), the Indianapolis Colts (1994–1995), and the Baltimore Ravens (1996, 1998).
+He was selected by the Saints in the sixth round of the 1990 NFL draft.
 After his playing days ended, Turner was involved in a check laundering scheme that stole over 12 million dollars from Bank One.

 Turner wore number 88 with the Colts just before the arrival of Marvin Harrison.
 He wore number 87 with the Baltimore Ravens.